Written by Terry Smith

 Last year late autumn I found myself getting really interested in leaf blowers.
 It was one of the worst years as my trees are growing up and it was just so messy that it was just really wasn’t a job to do with a rake and hard broom.
 I was really starting to regret having to clean the patio and sweep up every single day it was becoming way beyond a chore.

 Don’t get me wrong I absolutely love my garden but there’s some things where repetitive jobs are involved that can just be streamlined.
 And the leaf blower vacuum is exactly that.
 Without doubt it was one of the best investments of my life.
 I bought particularly expensive one but then I have quite a lot of surface area to cover.
 I don’t really think that everyone would need one quite as expensive as I shelled out for.
 So in this article I’m going to go through a few of the most common types and models.
-I also go through the pricing of them and then round up which ones I believe are best for what scenarios and is up to date until July 2019.
+I also go through the pricing of them and then round up which ones I believe are best for what scenarios and is up to date until Autumn 2020.

 For those of you that don’t really want to go through all of the reviews and are just looking for the best prices and bang for your buck so to speak please see the table below: